 What’s your budget?
 How big is your old house and your new house?
 How much effort are you willing to contribute to the move?
 Do you have everything you need for the move, or will you need help with that too?
+Such as will you need some kind of expert help for removing any particular kitchen appliance integrated with the house’s infrastructure such as a range cooker.
 These are all important questions to keep in mind and should be on your moving house checklist, even before you enlist the aid of a moving company.

 There is so much more to consider too, which can make choosing a moving company a huge headache.
 Luckily, Radcliffe & Rust has plenty of helpful advice to remember when deciding which moving company to pick for an upcoming move.

 It should go without saying that it can cost a pretty penny to hire a moving company, and depending on the size of your old home (considering how much you’ll need to move) it may be wiser to do the job yourself.
 Of course, by hiring a moving company you can make the entire process much smoother and take a lot of the manual efforts & stress out of the move, but financially speaking it can be incredibly expensive to accomplish a goal that’s not only possible by yourself, but encouraged.

 Estimates for moving in the UK show that the costs incurred between moving from a home with one or two bedrooms can be as much as a £300 difference, citing the wiser option as hiring a van and moving on your own.
 However, for larger homes, likely those occupied by families, that have three bedrooms or more it would appear that a moving company is the only way to go.